YameenMalik/chain-benchmark/README.md

 - **POST_TASK:** The function executes after the benchmarking task and can be used to see status or state of contracts/users.

 ```
-yarn # to install dependencies
+# to install dependencies
+yarn

 # to start benchmarking script
 # here:
 #   -t is the number of transactions you wish to execute. it is set to 1 by default.
 #   -f is the amount of eth/edg/native asset to transfer to wallets from Faucet before making transactions.
-    It defaults to 0.001, so make sure your Faucet has enough money to make the transfers.
+#      It defaults to 0.001, so make sure your Faucet has enough money to make the transfers.

 yarn start -t <num_transactions> -f <funding_amount>
 ```